So I was attracted to this question like a moth to a flame…

 Are you seriously asking this?
 Yeah, it’s valuable.

-Facebook Conversion Tracking is valuable because it provides the ability to measure the true ROI of a campaign based on cost per conversion (with the help of the new ad reports!).
+Facebook Conversion Tracking is valuable because it provides the ability to measure the true ROI of a The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. based on cost per conversion (with the help of the new ad reports!).

 It’s also valuable because it allows Facebook to optimize your ad for a specific conversion, targeting at people most likely to perform that action.